(Full-time and part-time positions available.)

 The ADP Trainer is responsible for adhering to California Code of Regulations, Titles 17 and 22, Consumer Rights, and all aspects of the Individual Service Plan (ISP) process.

-Full-time employees working over 30 hours per week are offered competitive benefits including: •Health and dental insurance •Life insurance •Paid vacation •Paid sick leave
+Full-time employees working over 30 hours per week are offered competitive benefits including: •Health, Vision and dental insurance •Life insurance •Paid vacation •Paid sick leave